Smitty the Jumper: Social and post-career life

 Smitty's wife Charlotte, who had grown up in Pea Ridge, Arkansas, met him when she was working at a cigar stand in Bella Vista, Arkansas, where he performed frequently in the 1930s.
 They had three children.

 Smitty was a cult figure in skydiving circles, a celebrity at gatherings of parachutists, particularly the U.S. National Parachuting Championships, where the "outgoing and gregarious" Smitty often served as "unofficial greeter."
 Known for enthusiastic (and well-received) flirtations with much younger women, he once got a kiss from the reigning Miss Universe.

-A long-time resident of the "Air Capital City," Wichita, Kansas (home also to son Jerry), in later life, Smitty lived in a trailer decorated as a museum of his career, filled with skydiving memorabilia.
+He was a long-time resident of the "Air Capital City," Wichita, Kansas (home also to son Jerry), in later life, Smitty lived in a trailer decorated as a museum of his career, filled with skydiving memorabilia.
 Among these was the body cast from his ill-fated jump in Lincoln, labeled with a sign: "Warning to all jumpers - quit before the age of 76."
-To the detriment of his hearing, he hung out at Wichita's raucous north-end "Coyote Club"—best known for bikers, beer and blues bands, and loud rock music—dancing for hours a week well into his 80s.

 At the end of his life—the last few years spent in a Wichita nursing home—he reportedly only expressed one regret: the ill-fated crash-landing in the Lincoln dump, which ended his solo skydiving career at 75.
 At age 96, Smitty died on June 7, 1995, at his nursing home in Wichita.
 At his funeral, as he had hoped, he was laid to rest in his jumpsuit as a group of planes flew overhead, and a flock of skydivers parachuted from the planes to his graveside, one trailing the American flag.